Main Activities: three half-day options, described below. Pick two to make a full day.

-• Learn about pharaohs like Tutankhamun and Khufu, or 8 gods, using pictures and games
+• Learn about 8 of the most important gods, using pictures and a game

 • Learn how to read & write hieroglyphs, write on papyrus